romeomaryns/sprangular/README.md

+# SPRING BOOT ANGULAR 2 STARTER

+## PROJECT DESCRIPTION:

-# Spring Boot Angular 2 starter
+This sample project demonstrates how to integrate Spring Boot application with Angular 2.

-Originally based on great [AngularClass](https://github.com/AngularClass) webpack starter
+It could be used as base for your future Angular2 Java projects.
+Node and npm are installed as part of maven build.
+Also webpack build and karma tests runs with maven.
+It also uses Spring Cloud microservices and Spring Security with Oauth2 JWT tokens.

 ## FEATURES:
 * Build and testing process integrated with maven
 * Spring cloud microservices with Zull and Eureka
 * Spring security Oauth2 integration
 * Spring Boot application in development mode use resources from webpack dev server
-* scss support
+* Scss support
-* Angular material
+* Angular material integration
+* Font-awesome integration
-* font-awesome
+* Lazy loaded routes

 ## PRODUCTION USAGE: